 8. Brightly Colored Cabinets

 In the 1930s and 1940s, kitchens were often bright and cheerful spaces, with cabinets painted in bold hues like yellow, green, or blue.
 Painting your kitchen cabinets in a retro color instantly gives the space a period-appropriate feel.
-Pairing these colors with chrome hardware or vintage-style pulls completes the nostalgic look.
+Pairing pastel kitchen cabinets in these colors with chrome hardware or vintage-style pulls completes the nostalgic look.

 9. Retro Appliances for a Vintage Vibe